sergio8215/Trains-Exercise/README.md

 #### Option 4.
 Calculate distance along route
     Computes distance along a route.
-The program will compute the distance between each track and give the total sum of the path. the format of the input is Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E
+The program will compute the distance between each track and give the total sum of the route. the format of the input is Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E

 #### Option 5.
-Number of different routes between two towns
+Number of different route between two towns
-    Computes the number of SIMPLE different routes between two towns, the format of the input is TownTown, example: AB
+    Computes the number of SIMPLE different route between two towns, the format of the input is TownTown, example: AB

 #### Option 6.
 Shortest route between two towns